sourcegraph/handbook/content/departments/ce-support/support/process/case-reviews.md

 ## Peer reviews (bi-weekly cadence)

-This is similar to the idea of code reviews in the sense that application engineers would review cases for their teammates based on our [guiding principles](../index.md#guiding-principles) and the [individual measures of success](../index.md#as-an-individual-application-engineer) for the role.
+This is similar to the idea of code reviews in the sense that application engineers would review cases for their teammates based on our [guiding principles](../index.md#guiding-principles) and the individual measures of success.

 The goal of this practice is to provide an opportunity for application engineers to have conversations that honour our intention to deliver a memorable customer experience to clients on a regular basis.
 It is not intended to be a performance assessment tool or a report card.